jeanslack/Videomass/features.md

 # Features
 ---

-Videomass is not just a common converter, it features file concatenation, time trimmer, ability to create thumbnails, tiled mosaics and animated giffs from movies; it has sophisticated GUIs for video filters, previews for video stabilization, resizing, croping, transposing, color equalization.
-It features PEAK, RMS and EBU audio normalization with streams indexing capabilities, a volume analyzer, audio preview and many more interesting features...
+It includes file concatenation, batch-mode, queue management, time trimmer, ability to create thumbnails, tiled mosaics and animated giffs from movies; it has sophisticated GUIs for video filters and previews like resizing, croping, transposing, color equalization.
+It features PEAK, RMS and EBU audio normalization with streams indexing capabilities, audio volume analyzer, audio preview and many more interesting features…
-For the people that are familiar with FFmpeg, it has a highly customizable preset manager with the possbility to easily make your own presets through the GUI and adapt this to your specific needs or create new presets using the FFmpeg command line.
+For the people that are familiar with FFmpeg, it has a highly customizable preset manager with the possbility to easily make your own presets.
 For less experienced people there are also ready-to-use presets.
-It offers out-of-the-box all possible file formats like MP4, M4V, M4A, MKV, AVI, OGV, WEBM, MP3, AC-3, WAV, OPUS, FLAC, OGG and encoders like MPEG-4, H.264/AVC, H.265/HEVC, VP8, VP9, LIBAOM-AVI, VORBIS, PCM, LAME, ALAC, etc.
+It offers out-of-the-box all possible file formats like MP4, M4V, M4A, MKV, AVI, OGV, WEBM, MP3, AC-3, WAV, OPUS, FLAC, OGG and encoders like MPEG-4, H.264/AVC, H.265/HEVC, VP8, VP9,
-Also you can copy audio or video streams (lossless mode) without re-encoding, or extract audio from videos and much more!
+LIBAOM-AVI, VORBIS, PCM, LAME, ALAC, etc. Also you can copy audio or video streams (lossless mode) without re-encoding, or extract audio from videos and much more!

 ## Main features
 {: .bg-green-300}